django-import-export/django-import-export/docs/admin_integration.rst

 * :attr:`~import_export.admin.ImportMixin.import_form_class`
 * :attr:`~import_export.admin.ImportMixin.confirm_form_class`

-For example, imagine you want to import books for a specific author.
+For example, imagine you want to import books and set each book to have the same Author, selected from a dropdown.
 You can extend the import forms to include ``author`` field to select the author from.

 .. note::